Tired light

 Tired light is a class of hypothetical redshift mechanisms that was proposed as an alternative explanation for the redshift-distance relationship.
-These models have been proposed as alternatives to the models that require metric expansion of space of which the Big Bang and the Steady State cosmologies are the most famous examples.
+These models have been proposed as alternatives to the models that involve the expansion of the universe.
 The concept was first proposed in 1929 by Fritz Zwicky, who suggested that if photons lost energy over time through collisions with other particles in a regular way, the more distant objects would appear redder than more nearby ones.

-Zwicky himself acknowledged that any sort of scattering of light would blur the images of distant objects more than what is seen.
+Zwicky acknowledged that any sort of scattering of light would blur the images of distant objects more than what is seen.
 Additionally, the surface brightness of galaxies evolving with time, time dilation of cosmological sources, and a thermal spectrum of the cosmic microwave background have been observed—these effects should not be present if the cosmological redshift was due to any tired light scattering mechanism.
-In 2006 an alternative model named "New Tired Light" was proposed by Lyndon Ashmore.
-In this model the energy loss of photons over distance is due to recoil of electrons as they interact with photons, absorb and re-emit primary and secondary radiation, leading to red-shifting.
-As the primary radiation upon re-emission is in the line of sight, no blurring would ensue.
-Additionally in a paper was published which reported that for the first time the dispersion measure of a fast radio burst and the redshift of a host galaxy had been found, these results were within 1.2% margin of error predicted by New Tired Light ten years prior.
+Despite periodic re-examination of the concept, tired light has not been supported by observational tests and remains a fringe topic in astrophysics.